imaliyov/Perturbo_Tutorials/README.md

 #plt.show()
 ```

-Python script to plot the heatmap of carrier population as a function of energy for several times:
+The following is a python script to plot the heatmap of carrier population as a function of energy for several times:
 ```python=
 #!/usr/bin/env python3
 """